Mincka/DMArchiver/README.md

 ## Known issue

 ### Missing emoji support in quoted tweets and usernames (Mac OS X / macOS only)
 There is an issue with the `lxml` build on macOS which prevent the parsing of four-byte encoded characters.
-Consequently, as a workaround, the script will replace emojis (and other special characters, like '𝜋') in usernames and tweets.
+Consequently, as a workaround, the script will replace emojis (and other special characters, like Pi (U+1D70B)) in usernames and tweets.
 See [issue #1](https://github.com/Mincka/DMArchiver/issues/1) for more information.

 ## Troubleshooting